yorkie-team/yorkie/docker/README.md

 ```

 The docker-compose files we use are as follows:
-- `docker-compose.yml`: This file is used to run Yorkie in standalone mode.
-It
- only runs MongoDB, which is used to store Yorkie data.
-- `docker-compose-ci.yml`: This file is used to run Yorkie's integration tests.
+- `docker-compose.yml`: This file is used to run Yorkie's integration tests.
 It
  runs MongoDB and etcd.
 - `docker-compose-full.yml`: This file launches all the applications needed to
  develop Yorkie.
 It also runs monitoring tools such as Prometheus and Grafana.